What Is Mindful Eating?

-With a foundation of mindfulness, it helps you to place your complete attention on any experience that involves eating.
-It also helps you understand the difference between physical hunger and emotional hunger and helps you have a healthier response.
-In this article we will go over more about what mindful eating is and how you can put it into practice in your life.
+A foundation of mindfulness helps you place your complete attention on any experience that involves eating.
+It also enables you to understand the difference between physical hunger and emotional hunger and helps you have a healthier response.
+In this article, we will go over more about mindful eating and how you can put it into practice in your life.

 Practicing Mindful Eating

-Incorporate full awareness.
 Eliminate distractions when you’re shopping for food, preparing food, and eating food.
 Look at each piece of food and consider the nutrients.
-Pay attention to how your body feels and what thoughts or distractions are interfering with the moment
+Pay attention to how your body feels and what thoughts or distractions are interfering with the moment.

 Mindful Eating is Not A Diet